Guide for Faculty, Staff and Student Employees Returning to Campus

 We are deeply committed to open and ongoing communications on the status of our efforts as well as the opportunities to adjust and improve them as the situation evolves.
 We realize that as we continue reopening our campus we will need to be flexible and adapt to whatever changes occur in the status of the pandemic.
 As such, this is considered a “living document” that will be updated as needed moving forward.

 College Expectations and Guidelines

 Area vice presidents, in conjunction with leadership teams in their respective areas, will assess and coordinate staffing so that we can provide a robust curricular and co-curricular experience, can better manage access to required research, classroom and work environments, and access on-site resources necessary to conduct our work in support of the College’s educational mission.
 These decisions, once approved, will be communicated through your respective vice president.
-No administrative office or academic department should increase on-campus staffing levels without approval from your respective vice president.

 Once decisions to expand on-site staffing in certain areas have been made, faculty, staff and student employees should follow the guidelines detailed in this document for returning to campus.
 It is the expectation that individuals approved to work remotely are working from California.
 Questions may be directed to your respective area vice president or to the Office of Human Resources.